Open Source Summit India

 • Natali Vlatko headshot

-Natali Vlatko (she/her) is an Open Source Architect at Cisco, specializing in open software, policy, compliance, and governance, and is a SIG Docs Co-Chair for Kubernetes.
+Natali Vlatko (she/her) is a Director of Open Source Software Engineering at Cisco, specializing in open software, policy, and governance.
+She is a SIG Docs Co-Chair for Kubernetes and a member of the TODO Group Steering Committee.
 She plays on the fun computer in her spare time.
 Her academic background is in Egyptology and Archaeology; specifically, burial customs across the various kingdoms of Ancient Egypt.
 Ask her about dead stuff.

 • Nishant Satya Lakshmikanth headshot